 Ramping up from zero to 100 percent operating power capacity comes in under 10 seconds, which Highview demonstrated in Manchester, according to Cavada.
 In the fastest moving electricity markets, Highview can readily pair its LAES with flywheels or lithium-ion battery systems to achieve instantaneous response, he added.

 Adding to the attractiveness of LAES, the method and technology used to compress air to liquid form and distribute it are well known and used widely in industry and commerce, Cavada pointed out.
-That makes for easier, faster systems deployments and integration, which in turn lowers overall deployment costs.
+That makes for easier, faster systems deployments and integration, which in turn lowers overall deployment costs.“There are millions of liquefaction stations that operate in a temperature range identical to what we need,” including at hospitals and by industrial and manufacturing companies that make use of liquid oxygen or nitrogen, Cavada said.
+“And when you cool down the air, you also clean it because you remove the CO2, which has a higher liquefaction point than oxygen,” he added.

 That CO2 can be used, and sold as a by-product to produce soda pop and other types of carbonated beverages, for example, he pointed out.
 Highview is working with a U.K. brewery in south Wales to do just that as part of one of the projects in its development pipeline, Cavada added.